 571 and the resampled AllenCCFv3 sections.
 Nine registrations were performed in sequence us-

-572 ing a single label at each iteration in the following order: 1-brain mask, 2-isocortex (layer
+572 ing a single label at each iteration in the following order: 1) brain mask, 2) isocortex (layer

-573 2+3), 3-isocortex (layer 5), 4-isocortex (layer 6), 5-striatum, 6-medial habenula, 7-lateral
+573 2+3), 3) isocortex (layer 5), 4) isocortex (layer 6), 5) striatum, 6) medial habenula, 7) lateral

-574 habenula, 8-thalamus, and 9-hippocampus.
+574 habenula, 8) thalamus, and 9) hippocampus.
 This ordering was determined empirically by an

 575 expert anatomist who prioritized which structure to use in each iteration by evaluating the